livecycle/Giveaway/README.md

 3. **Share your local application:**

    Once your application is running, open the Livecycle Docker Extension.
 Upon opening the extension, you will see your running application.
-To share your application, toggle the switch.
+To share your application, toggle the "Shared" switch.
 This action will generate a public URL for your application for every service in your application.
 You can choose to share it publicly or privately.

-   Click the "Invite" button and invite at least one other person to join your Livecycle "organization".
+   Then, click the "Invite" button and invite at least one other person to join your Livecycle "organization".
+This is a really important step!!

 5. **Share a picture:**